iterorganization/imas-python/docs/source/courses/basic/analyze.rst

 IMAS explicitly separates the data on disk from the data in memory.
 To get started we load an existing IMAS data file from disk.
-The on-disk file is represented by an :class:`imaspy.DBEntry`, which we have to :meth:`~imaspy.db_entry.DBEntry.open()` to get a reference to the data file we will manipulate.
+The on-disk file is represented by an :class:`imaspy.DBEntry <imaspy.db_entry.DBEntry>`, which we have to :meth:`~imaspy.db_entry.DBEntry.open()` to get a reference to the data file we will manipulate.
 The connection to the data file is kept intact until we :meth:`~imaspy.db_entry.DBEntry.close()` the file.
 Note that the on-disk file